d-ries/linux-essentials/03_commandline/99_assignments.md

 ## Task 14
 Push the key combination `CTRL-R` and type `shu` to search for the last used shutdown command.
 We see the command to `sudo shutdown -r now`.
 We don't want to reboot the server.
 So we push the key combination `CTRL-R` again to go to an older command that has 'shu' in the name.
 Keep repeating the key combination untill you see the command `sudo shutdown now` and press enter

+## Task 15
+Try to connect from the Ubuntu Desktop to the Ubuntu Server over ssh.